mir-ai-tech/scientific-intelligence-tools/README.md

 # scientific-intelligence-tools
 This repository contains tools for searching for scientific material and scientific articles, as well as development tools.
+Some of the resources may require logging out of the VPN or registering through your university.

 | №   | Website                                           | Description                                                                        |